After a screening mammogram, it is not uncommon to be called back for further breast X-rays.

 a microscope.
 A local anaesthetic may be given to you.
 If the area of interest cannot be felt, FNA can be done using ultrasound or X-rays to guide the needle.
 The results may be available on the same day.

 A needle is used to take thin samples (cores) of breast tissue under ultrasound or X-ray control to be examined under a microscope.
 A local anaesthetic will be used.
-The tissue will be examined by a pathologist and these results are generally available within 24 hours.
+The tissue will be examined by a pathologist and these results will be communicated to you by the breast physician or your GP.

 Sometimes after an X-ray guided biopsy has been performed it may be necessary to mark the site of the biopsy with a tiny metallic marker clip.
 More information on marker clips.